| Map |

 -- natural, simple subtasks, uncluttered (KISS)

-so don't make them have to filter stuff out!
+---- don't make user have to filter stuff out!

 -- grouping, layout (for Task)